 It is 11.2 OZ in weight, so it isn’t the lightest tablet of all time, but it is the best choice for DJI Phantom 4 enthusiasts.

 This brand is a surprise to many.
 It’s not supported by the most prominent names in the industry, but it will provide an excellent user experience and be the surprise of the group when exploring the open sky.

 Due to its full-HD display and bright screen, the Lenovo Tab 4 tablet is the best DJI tablet for DJI phantom 4 pro.
 Although this model can be glaring in direct sunlight, there are ways to minimize that problem.

-This model also comes with a MicroSD slot that allows you to add up to 128GB more data, so you don’t have to worry about keeping all your amazing aerial footage.
+This model also comes with a MicroSD card slot that allows you to add up to 128GB more data of internal storage, so you don’t have to worry about keeping all your amazing aerial footage.

 The incredible 20-hour battery is another bonus.
 This makes similar tablets look like a dream and will ensure you never run out of juice.

 This includes a Kid’s Pack that provides a blue-light filter, shock-resistant bumper, and stickers.
 Everyone can join in the fun.

 Many people prefer this flight navigator, and with good reason.
 Apple iOS 8, 7.9 Inch Retina Display, 2048×1536 Resolution; Apple device 1.3 GHz Processor, 16 GB Flash Memory, and 1 GB RAM Memory.
 Its battery life lasts for 10 hours and is small enough to be held in one hand.